 /** * The main template file * * This is the most generic template file in a WordPress theme * and one of the two required files for a theme (the other being style.css). * It is used to display a page when nothing more specific matches a query. * E.g., it puts together the home page when no home.php file exists. * * @link https://developer.wordpress.org/themes/basics/template-hierarchy/ * * @package WordPress * @subpackage Tally * @since 1.0.0 */ ?>

-Invoicing being a key function of every business and e-invoicing is a norm related to it, it is super critical for businesses to understand the concept of e-invoicing and the preparedness that allow you to adapt to the new system of issuing of invoices.
+Invoicing is a key function of every business and e-invoicing is a norm related to it, it is super critical for businesses to understand the concept of e-invoicing and the preparedness that allows them to adapt to the new system of issuing invoices.

-e-invoicing is a process through which business to business (B2B) transactions are authenticated with a unique number known as IRN and QR code by the invoice registration portal (IRP).
+e-invoicing is a process through which business to business (B2B) transactions are authenticated with the invoice registration number (IRN) and QR code by the invoice registration portal (IRP).
 Read What is e-Invoice in GST? to know more.